thenerdery/ruby-standards/index.md

 **Follow those standards and you will be set.**

-# Installing Ruby
+# Installing Ruby on Rails

-The following "Installing Ruby" sections are lifted directly from Jordan's [Rails Best Practices](http://www.phantomdata.com/2016/07/21/rails-best-practices.html) guide.
+The following "Installing Ruby on Rails" sections are lifted directly from Jordan's [Rails Best Practices](http://www.phantomdata.com/2016/07/21/rails-best-practices.html) guide.

-We work in a company with lots of different disciplines all comingling on a regular basis.
+We work in a company with lots of different disciplines all commingling on a regular basis.
 PHP, .NET, Java, Rails and Python...  we all get along pretty well.
-We're also quite adaptable and end up going where the work is - which might no necessarily be in our favorite discipline.
+We're also quite adaptable and end up going where the work is - which might not necessarily be in our favorite discipline.
 The most common frustrations I see developers thrown into the Rails world is that of not having started from a good base.

 You see, Ruby is pretty popular.
 You might not know it, but a metric ton of the critical tools you use daily are built upon it.
 For the most part, unless you're running Windows, Ruby is already installed.  ***gasp*** it was that easy?